kerrjo/CalendarAppU/README.md

 ```
 public class HolidayService: HolidayWebService {
     private(set) var dataTask: URLSessionDataTask?
     func fetchHolidays(year: Int, month: Int, day: Int, completion: @escaping (Result<Holidays, FetchError>) -> ()) {
        dataTask = URLSession.shared.dataTask(with: url) { data, response, error in
 ```
+## Issues and Concerns

+I spent an initial 6 hours, then maybe an additional 4 the next day ( after I reread the instructions ) and discovered there was no detail on selection, from the requirement.

+Let’s start with the DayView.
+It needs a viewModel, perhaps a xib wouldn’t hurt either DayViewModels could maybe be created and managed by the MonthViewModel.
+An MVVM _react method_, a closure, an _Observable Box_ or  _@Published_ from Combine could be used.
+Upon updates that a holiday exists for that day.

+Interaction with the webService could use improvement.
+The arrays of holidays simply appended to and flung up to the view is a little concerning, as the only control mechanism is clearing the array on newMonth; what happens if a service request from the old month responds after the clear for the new month - there is no check at the moment for which month, only day is used.
+The MVVM _react method_ is simple closure, perhaps an _Observable Box_ or  _@Published_ from Combine could used.

+The UI for the month is ok, a StackView of StackViews.
+But could be better managed, perhaps - there’s a lot of searching and managing ( findDay, findPopupView and clearViews).
+A grid view of some sort is needed.

+A Singleton for the webService could still be a Singleton that capable of cancelling if it managed its requests, perhaps an array of dataTasks that can be cancelled.

 ## Testing
 This implementation considered this limited bandwidth.
 For testing purposes code typically looks like this
 ```